 Your focus should be on answering the questions accurately, not on making an original point or argument (if you want to do that, you should choose the paper option).
 However, all the questions do require some thought; they can't simply be read out of the texts.
 And, of course, as usual, your answer must be "original" in the sense that it is your own work.
-(If you use any outside source-which I don't recommend-you must cite it.)1
+(You are not required, and in fact not even encouraged, to use any outside source, but, if you do, you must cite it properly.)

-You can find answers to some commonly asked questions about my assignments and grading in my FAQ (http://people.ucsc.edu/~abestone/ courses/faq.html).
+You can find answers to some commonly asked questions about my assignments and grading in my FAQ (https://people.ucsc.edu/~abestone/courses/faq.html).